Visual Studio 2015 Update 2 Release Notes

 Visual Studio 2015 Update 2 allows using /SDL with /AWAIT.
 We also removed /RTC limitation with Coroutines.
 Coroutines still are experimental, but ready for quality production code now.

-Additionally, we've fixed more than 300 compiler bugs, including many submitted by customers through Microsoft Connect — thank you!
+Additionally, we've fixed more than 300 compiler bugs, including many submitted by customers through Microsoft Developer Community — thank you!
 (Some of these bug fixes address code generation issues in the compiler, and fixing them required source-breaking changes.
 For more information, review the Breaking Changes in Visual C++ 2015 Update 2 list on MSDN).

 We’ve implemented every C++ Standard Library feature that's been voted into C++11, C++14, and the C++17-so-far Working Paper N4567 (pre-Jacksonville).